nikutz/inst377.bi.project/README.md

 To set up the application, navigate to the main folder using the terminal/command prompt and install npm.
 Once that's done, run npm start and the website and server will be booted up.

+Developer Manual

+To get started install Node JS on your system Clone/Pull the project from github open your command line to the project folder location run "npm install" follow the prompts to install npm run "npm start" which uses the server.js file as instructions for the webserver Use a browser to navigate to the local address and port as indicated by ther npm terminal console If you can use the site locally you have set things up correctly.

+The main  client files are index.html ,demo.html , and about.html

+The main server side file is server.js

+The API endponts are

+/api

+which has different behavior based on wether it is a GET or POST request.